 The 2020 AUD/GBP Forecasts From Australia's Biggest Banks

-In 2020, bank predictions for the AUDGBP are divided.
-Some forecast the AUD to be relatively weaker than the GBP.
-Others expect more of the same - a weaker British Pound versus the Australian Dollar.
-With the coronavirus pandemic in full force globally, all predictions will be inaccurate.
+In 2020, bank predictions for the AUDGBP are consistent.
+Most bank analysts expect more of the same - a weaker British Pound versus the Australian Dollar.

 The AUD GBP exchange rate has been on a roller coaster ride ever since "Brexit" was voted for and announced in June 2016.
-The GBP saw massive falls in 2016, only to gradually rise in 2017, before tumbling down again in 2018/2019 and now falling even further in 2020.
+The GBP saw massive falls in 2016, only to gradually rise in 2017, before tumbling down again in 2018/2019 and now falling even further due to coronavirus.

 How will coronavirus affect global exchange rates?

 Uncertainty from the coronavirus pandemic increases volatility in currency markets including the EUR and GBP.
 Generally, safe-haven currencies like the USD, CHF, and JPY will likely move higher.
 However, commodity currencies such as the AUD, NZD, CAD and ZAR exchange rates will likely fall.
 What's happening now is the USD is falling.